justin-zimmermann/ctrnf-ig-rankings/README.md

 "output" which you created.
 Note that this will take a long time to execute.

 To calculate af once you have the rankings, run "python af.py".
 The result will be in a .csv file in the output folder.

+I'm working on including player matchups, total points, and improving the interface.